 Applications from 3rd year students attending any of the Midwifery schools are welcome, however due to the March graduate date for AUT students, applications from AUT students will only be considered if they are at the beginning of their 3rd or final year of the programme.

-Applications (including referee forms) must be submitted via email to firstname.lastname@example.org Friday the 1st of March 2019.
+Applications (including referee forms) must be submitted via email to firstname.lastname@example.org by the 1st of March.
 Please note Rural student grant in the subject line.